+Bum-bungling of actuality

+Exchanging

-Bum-bungling of actuality Exchanging An inobvious real For over-obvious irreal (LB96 134)
+An inobvious real

+For over-obvious irreal (LB96 134)

 In such formulae, Loy celebrates the 'shrunken illuminati' (139) of the Bowery, who rightly reject the world but fail to rise to a proper alternative.
 The 'exoteric redemption' and 'illenience' of Catholicism is rejected for a future reconciliation.
-It is only 'Evolution' - an orientation towards the future - that will solve this conundrum, breeding people 'more amenable / to ecstasy' - more able to reconcile pleasure and discipline.
+Significantly, it is only 'Evolution' - an orientation towards the future - that will solve this conundrum, breeding people 'more amenable / to ecstasy' - more able to reconcile pleasure and discipline.
+In the final section of this essay I will consider the implications of that orientation towards a reformed humanity, which has a relation both to Christian Science and Loy's reading of Cornell.

-At the end of the period we have been considering, in December 1949, Loy visited Cornell's exhibition of Avaries at the Egan Gallery in Manhattan; a visit which produced the short unpublished prose piece 'Phenomena of American Art'.
-Loy's essay might be considered a summation of many of the somewhat paradoxical issues examined above: it represents a response not only to Cornell's work in a Christian Science context, but to the fact that time has been fractured by the nuclear age, its progressive impulse shattered, leaving the artist with the kind of isolated, spatialized perception one might place in a box.
+What I have traced is what could be called an implicit dialogue between the work of Loy and Cornell, tenuous but nevertheless present in shared metaphors like that of mesmerism; a dialogue configured in part around their shared religious enthusiasms.
+As I have suggested, it is a debate in which Loy could be assigned the role of sceptic, asserting a connection to the 'real' absent in Cornell.
+If that tension between the two is anywhere resolved, it is in Loy's responses to the artworks that came from those difficult years around the end of the war.
+In December 1949 she visited Cornell's exhibition of Avaries at the Egan Gallery in Manhattan, and wrote her short unpublished prose piece 'Phenomena of American Art'.
+Loy's essay might be considered a summation of many of the issues examined above: it represents a response not only to Cornell's work in a Christian Science context, but to the fact that time has been fractured by the nuclear age, its progressive impulse shattered, leaving the artist with just the kind of isolated, spatialized perception one might place in a box.

 Loy firstly praises Cornell for moving beyond the 'ingenuity of Evil' and the 'finale of figuration' she associates with Surrealism; and for reintroducing the sublime (which 'does not solidify') into the everyday (2, 3).
 The result is an 'Optic music' (6); something akin to the 'anaesthesia' of music in Loy's poems: 'Music is the only transcendancy communicable to us all, here in this bird cage diocese prevailed an optic music sedative as juvenile voices of Bach choristers' (3).
-Cornell achieves this by replacing making with an art of Mind, working under the sign of reverie: 'A contemporary brain wielding a prior brain is a more potent implement than a paintbrush'; or again, 'the birds in the Aviary, had not to be made by Cornell, they were elected by Cornell, located by Cornell' (4, 5).
+Cornell achieves this by replacing making with an art of Mind, working under the sign of reverie: 'A contemporary brain wielding a prior brain is a more potent implement than a paint-brush'; or again, 'the birds in the Aviary, had not to be made by Cornell, they were elected by Cornell, located by Cornell' (4, 5).